navkar/Predictions/README.md

 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries. (https://www.dollarcollapse.com/)
 * Birth of a new financial system (based on real assets or commodities (gold/silver/copper))
+  - Emergence of new commodity backed currencies.
+Petro-Yuan?
 * Significant decline of non-USD currencies.
 Eg €1 will be USD 0.80 or less.
-* Countries will convert Forex reserves into hard assets like Gold, Food, Energy etc, not depreciating USD or EURO.
+* Countries will convert Forex reserves into hard assets like Gold, Food, Energy etc, and quickly move away from USD / EURO.

 #### Digital Currency - CBDC (Central Bank Digital Currency)